By Kara-Leah Grant

 I’d experienced Samadhi, I’d had visions of my life to come, and visions of the future of the Earth, I’d experienced things which were “impossible” under the laws of the material world as we generally accept them, and I’d had access to all the knowledge of the Universe.

 I’d also experienced involuntary asana and prostrations plus had the added bonus of speaking in a hissing voice, mainly in an ancient-sounding language that my fiance suspected was Egyptian.

-It’s no wonder that after five or so days of increasingly bizarre behaviour from me that he’d borrowed a car quick smart, hightailed it down to Vancouver and deposited me at the psych ward.
+It’s no wonder that after five or so days of increasingly bizarre behavior from me that he’d borrowed a car quick smart, hightailed it down to Vancouver, and deposited me at the psych ward.
 Nor was it any surprise that he broke up with me shortly thereafter.
 Must have been quite a trip watching me drivel on about the secrets of the Universe before breaking out in a hissing voice that spoke ancient Egyptian.
 I wish he’d had the foresight to videotape it as my memory of that time is patchy, and it would be fascinating to watch now.